When I’m sixty-four: A birthday reflection

 ~The Beatles

 And that is the profoundly good thing about being a woman of a certain age—a woman who has gradually grown into her own confidence and who is proudly celebrating her 64th birthday today.
 Not only do I get to define myself, but I finally understand how much the small things matter and just as importantly, how much doing the small things consistently over time can become a very big thing.
 And, the icing on the cake—I don’t need anyone but me to authorize or acknowledge my success.
 My experience and perspective have shown me that if I feel deep purpose and satisfaction in my work, then my work is important.
-If I devote myself regularly to writing articles and poems that people read and occasionally tell me they were interested in or delighted by or even angered by, then I am very comfortable calling myself a writer.
+If I devote myself regularly to writing articles and poems that people read and occasionally tell me they were moved by or interested in or even angered by, then I am very comfortable calling myself a writer.

 This insight, which, honestly didn’t fully arrive until recently—alongside my birthday and the birthday of my blog—has prompted me to spend time over the past week reflecting on my writing practice and indulging in a thorough reread of each of the 56 blogs that came before this one.
 What can I learn about myself from what I’ve written in the past five years?
 What has changed for me?

 It turns out, quite a lot.
 To put it plainly, the losses have begun to pile up, and I’m not talking about lost jobs or opportunities or even relationships; I’m talking about death.
 When you are in your 60’s, inevitably, death inches nearer and nearer in a very consistent way.
-There are the timely deaths of our parents and our friends’ parents, the sad and unexpected deaths of our contemporaries and, of course, the tragic and shocking deaths of young people, like the heartbreaking loss of a 22- year-old former student from my school last week or my daughter’s high school friend last year.
+There are the timely deaths of our parents and our friends’ parents, the sad and unexpected deaths of our contemporaries and, of course, the tragic and shocking deaths of young people, like the heartbreaking loss of a 22-year-old former student last week or my daughter’s high school friend last year.
 For me, each loss prods me to think more intentionally about the time limits of my own life.
 I can’t help but ask myself questions like: Am I doing enough in this world to leave things a little better than I found them?
 Am I honoring my most important gifts and passions?
 If I knew I only had 15 good summers left, how would I spend the one in front of me?